nootr/tace.chat/README.md

 tace.chat does **not collect or store personal information**.

 To enable encrypted message delivery, nodes may temporarily process client public keys.
-(TODO: remove when hashed keys are implemented)

-Anonymous usage metrics (e.g. node uptime, message throughput) may be shared via a decentralized gossip protocol.
+Anonymous usage metrics (e.g. network size, message throughput) may be shared via a decentralized gossip protocol.
 This data is ephemeral and never linked to users.

 We do not log, track, or store IP addresses, account information, or message content.